EwaldRode/kubernetes-labguide/chapters/kubernetes-dynamic-storage-provisioning.md

 kubectl apply -f db-deploy-pvc.yaml
 ```

 To monitor resources for this lab, open a new terminal and start watching for relevant objecting using the following command.

 ```

-watch kubectl get pods,pvc,pv,storageclasses
+watch kubectl get pods,pvc,pv,sc
 ```
 We will call the terminal where you are running the above command as your **Monitoring Screen**.

   * Observe and note if the pod for *db* is launched.
   * What state is it in ? why?